 It’s been awhile.
 I know.
 But I have a really good excuse.
 Eventually (this is shocking), I stopped being so pregnant and gave birth to a glorious little spitfire named Wilder.
-I will spare you my birth story because a. that shit is weird, b.
-I don’t want you to lose your appetite, and c.
+I will spare you my birth story because a. that shit is weird, and b.
 I don’t entirely remember what happened because I was fabulously high out of my mind.
 Long story short, everything went surprisingly smooth, epidurals are amazing, and I was on my feet moments later and cheersing the nurses with a crisp glass of Veuve.
 The terrifying part was hearing that I have the kind of body “meant for having babies” and how much easier/more fun it would be the second time around, which makes me want to OD on birth control pills.

 After baby left the building, I went back to work, shooting four projects back to back like some sort of crazy lady.
 I planned a big wedding and got married so our child was not a Snow, we bought a house because that isn’t stressful, and then we sleep-trained Wilder while moving into said house just to see how close to the edge of psychotic breakdown I could actually get.
 BUT!
 Here we are.
 We have a baby who sleeps almost sort of through the night (he’s lively and stubborn and likes attention– newsflash about trees and their apples: all true), we are settled in quite nicely to our beautiful new house delightfully in the middle of suburbia, and I am ready to get back into the swing of things.